-Marjan van Aubel (born 1985, the Netherlands) is an award-winning solar designer whose innovative practice spans the fields of sustainability, design and technology.
+Marjan van Aubel Studio is an award-winning innovative solar design practice that brings solar energy into daily life.
+Designing for a positive future through combining the fields of sustainability, design and technology.

 The studio is creating lasting change through solar design, integrating solar power seamlessly into our environments such as in buildings and objects.
 With the goal to make solar power more accessible for everyone.
 Most notable works are Sunne, Current Table, Power Plant and the roof of the Dutch Pavilion at the World Expo 2020 in Dubai.

 Marjan has collaborated with global brands such as Cos, Timberland, Swarovski with the aim of accelerating global energy transition to solar.
 Graduating from the Royal College of Art (Design Products MA) in 2012 and the Rietveld Academy DesignLAB (BA) in 2009.

 _ Vitra Design Museum in Weil am Rein

 _ National Gallery of Victoria in Melbourne

 2020: ECO coin Award by Next Nature Network